 In this writing intensive course, students explore theories, research, and approaches to the teaching of writing.
-The study considers writing for diverse audiences, purposes and communities, writing processes, writing in collaboration, peer tutoring, and the role of learning differences in the development of writing skills.
-This course is required for English majors seeking teacher certification.
+The study considers writing for diverse audiences, purposes and communities, writing processes,

-Prerequisite: ENGL 1302 with a "C" or better
+Prerequisite: ENGL 1302 with a "C" or better Offered: Spring

-Offered: Spring

 (May be offered every other year.)